caroldaniel/42sp-cursus-inception/guides/Mandatory-en.md

 ### Repository Structure

-Your `docker-compose.yml` file should be in the root of your repository.
+Your `docker-compose.yml` file should be in the srcs/ folder, located in the root of your repository.
 Each service should be in its own sub-folder, and each sub-folder should have its own `Dockerfile` (To be explained below).

 To run your docker-compose.yml file, you can use the following command: